CyberCookie/siegel/core/server/README.md

 <br /><hr />
 <details>
     <summary>TODO</summary>
-    - Compatible HTTP1 and HTTP2 static server<br />
+    - Compatible HTTP1 and HTTP2 static servers<br />
     - SEO for crawlers (pages prebuild or build on the fly)<br />
-    - TS<br />
-    - Isomorphic API?
 </details>